rgerkin/mathiasverraes.github.com/_posts/2014-06-13-when-to-use-static-methods-in-php.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Static methods?
+Yes, when they are stateless."
 ---

-{% include tldr.html text="Static methods?
-Yes, when they are stateless." %}

 Some of the reactions to my last blog post on [Named Constructors in PHP](/2014/06/named-constructors-in-php/), originate from the notion that static methods are inherently bad and should never be used.
 This is rather overgeneralized.